khairozzaman91/404-project-not-found/README.md

 **Solution:**
 Implemented drag and drop functionality using `@dnd-kit/core`.
 Used draggable task cards and droppable columns.
 On drag completion, the task status is updated and synchronized with the backend API.

+### 2. Drag and Drop Conflict with Edit/Delete Actions

+**Challenge:**

+While implementing Kanban drag and drop using `@dnd-kit/core`, the entire task card became draggable.
+Because of this, clicking the Edit or Delete buttons was sometimes detected as a drag action instead of a button click.

+**Solution:**

+Stopped the drag event propagation from the action button area using pointer event handling.
+This allowed the task card to remain draggable while keeping Edit and Delete buttons fully functional.

+Implemented:
+- Drag and drop for task cards between columns.
+- Separate handling for card dragging and button actions.
+- Fixed event conflicts between draggable elements and clickable buttons.